 5.3 Upon delivery at the Delivery Address, the Supplier shall off-load the Goods at its own risk as directed by the Company and/or its agents/representatives.
 The point of delivery shall be when the Goods are removed from the transporting vehicle at the Delivery Address.
 Unless otherwise provided in the Contract, delivery shall include the unloading and stacking of the Goods by the Supplier's Personnel as directed by the Company and/or its agents/representatives.

 5.4 The delivery of the Goods and/or performance of the Services shall be carried out in accordance with the relevant Order or any delivery instructions relating thereto.
-The Supplier shall supply the Company in good time with any instructions, documentation (including proof of delivery documentation), declarations, safety data sheets required under applicable laws, and other information it may reasonably require to enable the Company to accept delivery of the Goods and/or performance of the Services, and the Company shall notify the Supplier from time to time as to its requirements in respect of such instructions, documentation and other information (and the necessary form thereof).
+The Supplier shall supply the Company in good time with any instructions, documentation (including proof of delivery documentation) and other information it may reasonably require to enable the Company to accept delivery of the Goods and/or performance of the Services, and the Company shall notify the Supplier from time to time as to its requirements in respect of such instructions, documentation and other information (and the necessary form thereof).

 5.5 The Company may request that delivery be made by instalments.
 In such circumstances, the Contract will be treated as a single contract and not severable and breach in relation to any instalment, of whatsoever nature, shall entitle the Company, at its option and without prejudice to any other remedies it may have, to terminate the Contract and/or to claim damages.